 We get it.
-You’re on vacation, and that means vacation sex, which is way better than lockdown sex.
-Croatia is magical and you’re vibrating with excitement and just can’t help yourself.
+You’re on vacation, and that means vacation sex.
+Croatia is magical, and you’re vibrating with excitement and just can’t help yourself.

-By all means have all the sex your parts can handle, but please, do it in your hotel or your Airbnb or your hostel.
-Do not do it on the beach, or the balcony of your hotel, or in a club, or in the bathroom at an ice cream shop (based on a true story).
+By all means, have all the sex your parts can handle, but please, do it in your hotel or your Airbnb, or your hostel.
+Do not do it on the beach, on the balcony of your hotel, in a club, or in the bathroom at an ice cream shop (based on a true story).

-This isn’t Sodom and Gomorahh.
-Just because you’re on holiday from your regular life, doesn’t mean you’re on holiday from the rules of human decency.
+This isn’t Sodom and Gomorrah.
+Just because you’re on holiday from your regular life doesn’t mean you’re on holiday from the rules of human decency.
 Let us make the decision about which balls we see.

-Every year, super pasty tourists flood to Croatia and completely forget the sunscreen.
-They go to the beach for one day, and spend the rest of their holiday so inflamed, they cannot sit or sleep or function comfortably.
+Every year, super-pasty tourists flood Croatia and completely forget the sunscreen.
+They go to the beach for one day and spend the rest of their holiday so inflamed they cannot sit or sleep or function comfortably.

 Croatia’s sun is STRONG.
 It should not be underestimated.
 I know you want a tan, but sunbathing without sunscreen won’t get it done.
 It will get you an apocalyptic sunburn on the back of your knees.